amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/3-1-arrays.md

 Thus far, we've been able to start building some pretty cool applications.
 There's one big missing piece though when it comes to storing data: What happens when we need to store many things of the same kind?
 For example, what if you're building an application that allows a user to create a music playlist.
 How many variables will you need?
 One string variable per song?
 What if you need to store a couple songs, one hundred songs, or even one thousand songs!?
 This could become a massive headache if we stored one song per variable.
 Luckily, there's a solution to this problem.

-Programming languages have a way to store many things together in a group.
-These are known as **data structures**.
-C# provides a data type known as an **array** that is capable of storing data of the same type in a collection.
-An important feature of an array is that it is of a _fixed size_, meaning that the number of items an array can store must be determined when it is initialized.
+Programming languages have a way to store many things together in a group using **data structures**.
+C# provides a data type called an **array**.
+An array can store a collection of items, all of the same type (like strings or numbers).
+However, an important thing to know is that arrays have a **fixed size**, which means we need to specify the number of elements the array can hold when we create it.
+This makes arrays efficient, but less flexible than some other data structures, which we’ll explore later.

 ##### Declaring an Array Variable